The Garden Grazer

 Tips

-Yield: This recipe makes about 4 medium-large patties or 6 smaller patties.
-So form them as you see fit.
-These are baked burgers, so there is no need for cooking with oil on a skillet.
+Yield: This recipe makes about 4 medium/large patties or 6 smaller patties.
+Form them however big you'd like.
+These are baked burgers, so there's no need for cooking with oil on a skillet.
 (Unless you prefer that method!)
-We simply line a baking sheet with parchment paper, then bake in the oven, flipping halfway through.
+I simply line a baking sheet with parchment paper, then bake in the oven, flipping halfway through.

-Other spices + seasonings: You can also add other flavors as desired.
-Instead of basil and oregano, try variations with smoked paprika, chili powder, cumin, vegan Worcestershire sauce, soy sauce, salt, black pepper, etc.
+Other spices & seasonings: Instead of basil and oregano, try variations with smoked paprika, chili powder, cumin, garlic powder, vegan Worcestershire sauce, nutritional yeast, Italian seasoning, black pepper, etc.

-Personalize these with your own favorite burger toppings before serving.
+Personalize these with your own favorite burger toppings!
 A few ideas include:

 • Avocado or guacamole